fbpx

 Marginal versus Effective Tax Rate

-While your effective tax rate is pretty simple math (Total Tax Paid / Taxable Income), your marginal tax rate is how much the last dollar you made gets taxed.
+Before we talk tax deductions, let’s make sure we are on the same page in terms of tax definitions.
+Your effective tax rate is your “average” tax rate (Total Tax Paid / Taxable Income).
+Your marginal tax rate is how much the last dollar you made gets taxed.Â

-To figure this out you can use tax software, or simply ask your accountant to increase your income by $100 and see how much more tax you would have paid.
+To determine your marginal tax rate you can use tax software, or simply ask your accountant to increase your income by $100 and see how much more tax you would have paid.
 If they say $30 – then your marginal tax rate is 30%.

 Once you know this number, any charitable giving you provide will save you that percentage on your taxes.
-So, if you give $10,000 in our hypothetical example, you would save $3,000 in taxes.
-Not only does giving money to others in need feel good, but it’s also a great tax break for high income earners.
+So, if you give $10,000 in our hypothetical example, you would save $3,000 in taxes. Â

-Our marginal tax rate for 2019 was 35% just from the federal side.
-If we add in the NC state tax (5.25%) and some self-employment taxes, our marginal rate easily sails over 40%.
-So, for every dollar that we place into the tax-advantaged space, we saved 40 cents on the dollar.
-In other words, for every $10,000 tax deduction we can find, that will save us $4,000 in taxes paid.
+For example, my family’s marginal tax rate for 2019 was 35% just from the federal side.
+If we add in the NC state tax (5.25%) and some self-employment taxes, our marginal rate rises over 40%.
+So, for every dollar that we place into the tax-advantaged space, we saved 40 cents on the dollar.Â

 Alright, now that you’ve got the basics.
-Here are the 5 tax deductions for high earners plus a 6th tax hack at the end of the post.
+Here are 5 tax deductions for high earners plus a 6th tax hack at the end of the post.

 1. Retirement Contributions

 One of the best ways that you can lower your taxable income is through pre-tax retirement contributions.
-For example, in 2020, we plan to deduct all of the following from our taxable income:
+For example, in 2023, we plan to deduct all of the following from our taxable income:

-In total this is going to decrease $80,500 from our taxable income.
-Doing the math on our marginal tax rate, this saved us $32,000 in taxes paid in 2019 alone.
+In total this is going to decrease $52,600 from our taxable income. Â

 2. Charitable Giving